oracle/terraform-provider-oci/website/docs/r/integration_integration_instance.html.markdown

 	* `is_integration_vcn_allowlisted` - (Optional) The Integration service's VCN is allow-listed to allow integrations to call back into other integrations
 	* `network_endpoint_type` - (Required) The type of network endpoint.
 * `shape` - (Optional) Shape
+* `enable_process_automation_trigger` - (Optional) (Updatable) An optional property when incremented triggers Enable Process Automation.
+Could be set to any integer value.
+* `extend_data_retention_trigger` - (Optional) (Updatable) An optional property when incremented triggers Extend Data Retention.
+Could be set to any integer value.
 * `state` - (Optional) (Updatable) The target state for the instance.
 Could be set to ACTIVE or INACTIVE